Pawel-Galkowski/Node.JS-Mailling/README.md

 npm install
 ```

-Next, you need to create file ".env" in this file you need to save your gmail informations like:
+Next, you need to create file ".env" in this file you need to save your email information's like:
 ```GMAIL
 GMAIL_USER=[Your email]
 GMAIL_PASS=[Your password]